I. Introduction

 Consistency and variety keep practice engaging and effective:

-• Tennis-ball Tennis: Use a tennis ball to build confidence—its softer bounce means less fear of injury and more time to work on technique.
+- Tennis-ball Cricket: Use a tennis ball to build confidence—its softer bounce means less fear of injury and more time to work on technique.

 By following these structured steps—understanding the toss, honing batting and bowling basics, drilling fielding techniques, and committing to smart practice—you’ll transform from a curious newcomer into a confident cricket player.
 So, grab that bat, lace up your spikes, and get ready to experience the game that captivates billions worldwide!